Chapter 1 (Part 2) — Mamma and Pappa, Gun and me

 Hon rädd är för mörkepellen, hå hå ja ja

-I also now suddenly remember how we had a serious crush on James Mason, his wonderful voice probably standing out particularly in our adoration of the man who never knew that two little school girls in Sweden were totally enamored in him.
-I don’t remember any particular movies we saw with James Mason, but I do remember that once we went all the way out to Limhamn — streetcar no. 4 — to see one of his movies where a wicked woman slapped him over his knuckles when he got something wrong in his piano playing.
+I also now suddenly remember how we had a serious crush on James Mason, Captain Nemo in “20,000 Leagues Under the Sea”, his wonderful voice probably standing out particularly in our adoration of this man — who never knew that two little school girls in Sweden were enamored with him.
+I don’t remember any particular movies we saw with James Mason, but I do remember that once we went all the way down to Limhamn — streetcar no. 4 — to see one of his movies where a wicked woman slapped him over his knuckles when he got something wrong in his piano playing.
 My heart bled for him.

 Aina had a piano, which saved me when in our music class we had to learn to play a short melody, even if we didn’t get the fingering right.
 I managed to get my 10 points without the silver star since my rhythm was not right.

-But back to botany and Aina’s 90 plants.
-We were of course tested too.
-So she had to learn all the details about those 90 plants.
-I guess our biology teacher, Mrs Matton-Lindblad, checked us on ten or so flowers and then said OK.
 We were taught botany one year, zoology the next and the human body the year after that.
-I was the assistant to Matton, as we usually called her, the year we did the human body and I’ll never forget when she said, Siv, get the bone-man please (out from a backr-oom where there were lots of material for biology teaching).
+I was the assistant to Matton, as we usually called her, the year we did the human body and I’ll never forget when she said, Siv, get the bone-man please (out from a back room where there were lots of material for biology teaching).
 It was a complete skeleton of a man, but certainly not a real one.